-People decide to sell their home for all types of reasons - a growing family, a hot property market, and changes in lifestyle or financial status which are the most common.
-It's important to keep your motivation in mind always (as well as in your agent's mind) as you move through the process as it can significantly impact things like pricing and negotiations.
-Now that that's covered, here are 4 tips that will help you get the best and fastest offers on your home.
+People decide to sell their home for all types of reasons - a growing family, a hot property market, and changes in lifestyle or financial status, which are the most common.
+It's important to keep your motivation in mind always (as well as in your agent's mind) as you move through the process since it can significantly impact things like pricing and negotiations.
+Now that it's covered, here are four tips that will help you get the best and fastest offers on your home.

 Hire Agents To Do Market Research

 An informed seller is a successful seller.
 But that doesn't mean you have to spend hundreds of dollars on a formal market appraisal or hours doing research and gathering data - that's what a seller's agent is for.
 Select 2-3 reputable agents who specialize in your neighborhood and ask them to put together a comparative market analysis, which will take into consideration your home's attributes and recent sales data for similar homes.
 They should also factor your neighborhood, school systems, and growth into the equation; they should present it to you with a plan for how they would use that information to market your home.

 Find An Agent That's Right For You

 Selecting several agents to perform the comparative market analysis is a great way to evaluate and pick the agent that's right for you.
 Even if there's very little difference between how the three reports look on paper (and there shouldn’t be), you’ll see differences between each agent.
 Notice the characteristics such as their responsiveness, level of detail, how they communicate, how aggressive their marketing strategies are, etc.

 The attributes one seller might find attractive in an agent can be very different from what another seller is looking for.
 So it's critical to select the one that you can best communicate with and who understands you and your motivations very clearly.
 But it's important for you to be honest with each agent and let them know that you're providing them an opportunity to win your listing but that you're evaluating other agents as well.

 Get A House Inspection